 These are the major items.
 As is always the case, the devil is in the details, so we encourage you to review the PCI DSS 4.0 regulations for yourselves.

-1. Phishing Attack Defenses
+1. Phishing Attack Defences

 Because about 90% of successful cyber attacks start with a phishing or other social engineering attack, you must have defences against phishing attacks, and you must train your staff to recognize phishing attacks, and other attack indicators.